19 AI Tools for Technical Writers that Aren’t ChatGPT

 5. Snappify

-Snappify is a platform that allows users to upgrade technical content and make it more engaging.
-They help companies create visually stunning code-based presentations and infographics with options to annotate code, highlight code, build a library of code snippets, and more.
-With this platform, even complex documentation containing pages of code is easy to understand.
+Snappify helps users turn technical content into clear, engaging visuals.
+Companies can create polished code-based presentations and infographics that make complex ideas easier to grasp.
+The platform lets you annotate and highlight code, organize reusable snippets into a library, and more.
+With this platform, even complex documentation with code is easy to understand.

 Key features:

-- AI Explanations: This GenAI feature allows users to automate the creation of code block explanations so that they don’t have to prepare the commentary themselves.
+- AI Explanations: This GenAI feature allows users to automate the creation of code block explanations.
+That way, they don’t have to prepare the commentary themselves.
 For explanations that need more context, writers get an accurate first draft they can edit to add the necessary specifics.

 - Custom Annotations: Users can add context and explanations to code blocks to help end users better understand your documentation.
-Snappify offers a rich-text editor that allows users to add elements like, arrows, ellipses, highlights, and blurred boxes to specific parts of the code.
+Snappify offers a rich-text editor.
+It allows users to add elements like arrows, ellipses, highlights, and blurred boxes to specific parts of the code.

 - Premade Templates: Users can start designing and customizing instantly by simply choosing a premade template that aligns with their goals and company branding.
 From there, users can easily add images, elements, and multiple code snippets to the template.